Have you ever tried to make chili by throwing all the ingredients together in a giant pot, stirring, and then slowly cooking all day?

 If you had, you’d know that is NOT the best way to cook chili!
 First, you brown the meat.
 And if you were an onion lover, then you’d add onions during this stage to get the most flavor.

-After the meat is browned and fully cooked you then drain the fat (if healthy eating is important to you) and then you add the chili seasoning followed by the rest of the ingredients, which could vary depending on where you’re from and personal preferences.
+After the meat is browned and fully cooked, drain the fat (if healthy eating is important to you), and add the chili seasoning, followed by the rest of the ingredients, which could vary depending on where you’re from and personal preferences.
 If you were to rush through the process and skip browning the meat first, you’d find the results are remarkably different.

 When you change the process, you change the results.

-Whether you sell software, media, heavy equipment, real-estate, insurance, technology, etc… there is a necessary sequential process salespeople must follow to get the best results.
+Whether you sell software, media, heavy equipment, real estate, insurance, or technology, salespeople must follow a necessary sequential sales process to get the best results.

 The power of a logical process is extremely valuable.
 And while it can produce measurable results (and often does), it’s also a series of steps aimed to help salespeople get into action and move from one step to the next… and then all the way through the entire sales process from prospect to close.
 Again, it’s a means to an end that dramatically increases the probability of success!

-Sometimes it’s necessary for salespeople to act their way to the right thinking… rather than think their way to the correct actions!
-And when you have a strong sales process to guide you through the necessary sequential steps, it’s easy to get started!
+Sometimes it’s necessary for salespeople to act their way to the right thinking rather than think their way to the correct actions!
+And when you have a strong sales process to guide you through the necessary sequential steps, it’s easy to start!

-Analysis paralysis is real, and can threaten the success of a salesperson’s career.
-I’ve heard many great sales managers tell their salespeople, “Sometimes you just have to get in the car and drive!”
-I agree, and I strongly encourage them to follow the How Selling 7-Step Sales Process step-by-step.
+Analysis paralysis is real and can threaten the success of a salesperson’s career.
+We've heard many great sales managers tell their salespeople, “Sometimes you just have to get in the car and drive!”

 The Next Steps